Allkams/Allkams/README.md

 # Greetings! 👋
-I'm Alexander, but you may know me as **Allkams** in the online world.
-Currently, I'm a student pursuing a bachelor's degree in computer game programming at Luleå University of Technology (LTU).
-My area of expertise lies in C++ and C#, which I apply while creating games and taking up exciting challenges.
-I try to frequently participate in GameJams, and on top of that, I'm running a YouTube series, where I'm building my very own Rendering Engine called "SpectraWise".
+Welcome to my GitHub profile!
+My name is Alexander, known online as Allkams.
+I am pursuing a bachelor's degree in Computer Science with a specialization in Computer Game Programming.
+My primary expertise is in C++ and C#, which I leverage to create engaging games and tackle complex programming challenges.

+I actively participate in GameJams to hone my skills and collaborate with the game development community.
+Additionally, I am developing a custom Rendering Engine, SpectraWise, where I explore advanced graphics programming and optimization solutions using OpenGL, with plans to incorporate Vulkan.

+Feel free to explore my repositories and projects.
+Let's connect and collaborate to push the boundaries of programming!

+## 💼 Skills
+- Programming Languages: C++, C#, Python
+- Game Development: Unity, Unreal Engine
+- Graphics Programming: OpenGL, Vulkan (learning)
+- Tools: CMake, Blender, Visual Studio Code
+- Management tools: Notion, Hansoft
+- Documentation tools: Confluence
+- Version Controls: Git, Github, Perforce
+- 3D Printing/Modeling: Bambulab X1 Carbon

-## Cool Projects
+## 📂 Cool Projects
 [SpectraWise Engine](https://github.com/Allkams/SpectraWise-Engine): A OpenGL renderer made with C++ and CMake.
+(Ongoing project)
 [3D Fluid Simulation](https://github.com/Allkams/Fluid-Simulation-3D): A Smooth Particle Hydrodynamics implementation, made with SpectraWise Engine.
+(Ongoing project)
+[Sparkle](https://github.com/berwil-1/SparklePico): 64x64 Led Matrix Multimedia device that got developed over the summer by me and two classmates using a Raspberry Pi Pico W and a mobile app.
 ...
 More on the way 😎

-## Current Learnings
+## 📚 Current Learnings
-Right now, I'm immersed in the world of CMake and OpenGL rendering.
-I'm deeply fascinated by graphical rendering and aspire to develop a rendering engine using OpenGL and Vulkan.
+At present, I am delving into the intricacies of CMake and OpenGL rendering.
+My journey into graphical rendering has been deeply fascinating, and I am committed to mastering these technologies.
+My current focus is on developing a robust rendering engine using OpenGL, with future plans to incorporate Vulkan for enhanced performance and capabilities.

-## Interest
+## 🎨 Interest
-Allow me to introduce myself as a person with diverse interests, but let's focus on the ones that matter the most to me.
-In the realm of computers, I find games, optimization, and rendering techniques incredibly captivating.
-Additionally, I like to play around with design, drawing, and similar artistic endeavors.
-However, my greatest passion lies in Parkour and Movement, as it allows me to explore the real world and push my limits without fear of any challenge being too daunting.
+While my professional focus is on computer game programming, my interests span a variety of fields.
+In the realm of computing, I am particularly captivated by game development, optimization, and advanced rendering techniques.
+Beyond the digital world, I enjoy creative pursuits such as design and drawing, which complement my technical skills.
+My greatest passion, however, lies in Parkour and Movement.
+This discipline allows me to explore the physical world, challenge my limits, and embrace every obstacle as an opportunity for growth.

 [![](https://github.com/Allkams/Allkams/blob/main/img/Youtube.png)](https://www.youtube.com/channel/UC3mUg0X1zrp-xnoNbtFm7bQ)
 [![](https://github.com/Allkams/Allkams/blob/main/img/Twitter.png)](https://twitter.com/Allkams)